 Chocolate Crust

-- In a medium bowl, whisk together cookie crumbs, melted butter, sugar, and salt until combined.
+- Make crust.
+In a medium bowl, whisk together 1 1/2 cups cookie crumbs, 5 Tablespoons melted butter, 2 Tablespoons sugar, and pinch of salt until combined.
 Press into a 9-inch pie dish with the bottom of a measuring cup.
 Bake 10 minutes.
 Set aside to cool completely.

 Chocolate Filling

-- Once the pie crust has cooled, you can start the filling.
-In the bowl of a stand mixer fitted with a paddle attachment, whip the butter and sugar on high speed 3 to 4 minutes, or until fluffy.
-Mix in the cooled chocolate until combined.
+- Make chocolate filling.
+Once the pie crust has cooled, you can start the filling.
+In the bowl of a stand mixer fitted with a paddle attachment, whip 12 Tablespoons butter and 1 cup sugar on high speed 3 to 4 minutes, or until fluffy.
+Mix in 3 ounces melted cooled chocolate until combined.
 Add 1 egg and beat 3 to 4 minutes on medium speed.
 Scrape down the sides of the bowl and add the next egg.
 Beat 3 minutes.
 Repeat with the last egg.
-Add vanilla and salt and mix until combined.
+Add 1 1/2 teaspoons vanilla and pinch of salt and mix until combined.

-- Spread filling evenly into pie crust.
+- Add filling to crust and chill.
+Spread filling evenly into pie crust.
 Cover with plastic wrap and place in the fridge at least 4 hours and up to overnight.

 Whipped Topping

-- Make the whipped cream topping just before serving.
+- Whip topping.
+Make the whipped cream topping just before serving.
 Place a large bowl and the beaters from an electric mixer in the freezer 10 to 20 minutes.
-Add the cream, powdered sugar, and vanilla to the chilled bowl.
+Add 1 cup heavy cream, 2 Tablespoons powdered sugar, and 1/2 teaspoon vanilla to the chilled bowl.
 Beat on low speed until combined, then beat on high 2 minutes, or until stiff peaks form.
 Spread evenly onto the chilled pie.

-- Garnish with chocolate curls, if desired.
+- Garnish.
+Garnish with chocolate curls, if desired.
 Slice and serve!

 Notes